 by Bernd Seidenthal CRL

 Our factory-trained technicians are highly experienced and committed to providing our customers with excellent service.

 We look forward to servicing your TM Induction Heating products at our Doral, Florida location.

 For more information, visit our website.

 It seems that every maintenance department has a hard time installing bearings because of the problems inherent in conventional heating methods.

 One reason bearing installation is often a herculean task is not using proper heating methods.
 Excessive heat applied to the bearing during installation can introduce defects that lead to premature equipment failure.
-Instead, heating a bearing up on an induction heater, automatically demagnetizing it, and then slipping it on the shaft free of stresses is the way it should be done.
-The results of overheating a bearing are increased maintenance cost, increased safety risks, and more equipment downtime.
+Instead, heating a bearing on an induction heater, automatically demagnetizing it, and then slipping it on the shaft free of stresses is the way it should be done.
+The results of overheating a bearing are increased maintenance costs, increased safety risks, and more equipment downtime.

 Proper heating methods and best practices should be applied to correctly install bearings.
 Induction heaters such as SURETHERM can help eliminate induced bearing defects due to poor fitting and improper mounting techniques.
-Induction bearing heaters provide increased safety, increased efficiency and reduce the risk of bearing contamination and damage that can result from using brute strength, oil baths, blow torches or other improper methods of heating bearings for proper installation.
+Induction bearing heaters provide increased safety, and increased efficiency and reduce the risk of bearing contamination and damage that can result from using brute strength, oil baths, blowtorches, or other improper methods of heating bearings for proper installation.